Buddy119/DemoPortal/README.md

 When Agent Mode is enabled, the LLM can make real-time web searches via the Tavily API.
 Set a `SEARCH_API_KEY` in your `.env` file for this feature.

+Agent Mode now leverages **LangChain's AgentExecutor** to autonomously call MCP tools.
+Streaming responses are delivered over the existing WebSocket channel so tokens appear progressively in the chat UI.

 ## Getting Started

 Install dependencies (if your environment allows network access) from the